danlipsa/ascent/src/examples/paraview-vis/README.md

 * Continue with `2.2 Install ParaView and Ascent` but add the following postfix for ParaView and Ascent specs `^spectrum-mpi@10.3.0.1-20190611`
 * Continue with `3.
-Common Installation Instructions` but do not run the simulation.
+Manual Installation Instructions` but do not run the simulation.
 * To run the simulation execute:
   `bsub $(spack location --install-dir ascent)/examples/ascent/paraview-vis/summit-moment-invariants.lsf` To check the results use `bjobs -a`